 Is Coconut Oil Good For Bleached Hair?

-Organic, cold-pressed coconut oil is among the best products to keep bleached hair healthy.
+Organic, cold-pressed coconut oil is among the best hair styling products to keep bleached hair healthy.
 Every health and beauty brand stresses using this all-purpose, versatile oil on your tresses, and rightfully so.

 According to a study conducted in India, coconut oil acts as a soothing agent both before and after you wash your hair.
 It prevents both damaged and undamaged hair from losing protein (9).